You are here

 - Post-Secondary/College Transcripts: Please provide unofficial transcripts of all previous academic coursework completed for the preliminary review of your application.
 If your academic credentials are prepared in a language other than English, they must be translated into English for review.
 Students who are admitted and choose to enroll at MassArt will later be required to submit official transcripts with certified translations if transcripts are in a language other than English.
 Please note that MassArt does not consider applicants for graduate or post-baccalaureate programs who do not have the equivalent of a four-year United States undergraduate (Bachelor's) degree.

 - Two Letters of Recommendation: You will need to provide email addresses for recommendations from two (2) individuals who are familiar with the work in your portfolio and can comment on your qualifications for advanced study.
 At least one referee should be from a teacher with whom you have studied

-- Portfolio: All portfolios need to be submitted online through Slideroom.
+- Portfolio: All portfolios must be submitted digitally.

 - Portfolios of MFA applicants are expected to demonstrate an in-depth commitment to the visual arts

-- For 2D Fine Arts, 3D Fine Arts, and Photography applicants, 20 to 25 reproductions of recent work should be submitted that relate to the concentration to which you are applying.
+- For 2D, 3D Fine Arts, and Photography applicants, 20 to 25 reproductions of recent work should be submitted that relate to the concentration to which you are applying.
 Faculty who review the portfolios look for a personal direction and potential for further growth

 - Note for time-based media: Portfolio must be comprised of 3-5 film/video pieces as well as any images of installations, site-specific projections, and/or stills as appropriate